Teen in custody after making threat closing two Belleville high schools

 Many police vehicles and drones were deployed around campus.
 A Temporary Flight Restriction was in place while police searched for the suspect with drones.

-The student who made the threat is not currently a student in the district, Dosier said.
-He is a former student at Belleville East and West high schools.
+The student who made the threat was enrolled in the school but had not attended class all semester, Dosier said.

 Dosier said a tip to police helped spark the investigation into the threat.
 He credited the actions of the students and parents in helping to bring this situation to a peaceful resolution early Wednesday morning.